 The therapists of The Healing Place developed a parenting series called “Parenting the Sexually Abused Child” in 2012 in order to help parents understand the dynamics of child sexual abuse.
 Participation is voluntary and parents can self-refer or they can be mandated by the courts or by the Department of Social Services.

-Because of the large increase in the number of victims requesting services, The Healing Place decided to focus its efforts on providing specialized services to victims.
+Because of the large increase in the number of survivors requesting services, The Healing Place decided to focus its efforts on providing specialized services to survivors.
 In September, 2012, the Board of Directors refocused the efforts of the agency and revised the mission statement.